juanmendez/Learning-Android-Widgets/README.md

 # Learning-Android-Widgets
 Learning how to develop homescreen android widgets

 Each branch is a chapter of its own.
+Master is an empty project.